 - Draw, have family members/friends take dictation &/or write in a designated science notebook.
-Photograph drawing/writing and submit digitally. - Complete prompts in another format.
-(Teachers can convert prompts so they are completed in an online survey or an editable document that students can submit digitally like SeeSaw, ClassDoJo, &/or Schoology). - Submit audio or video responses digitally (text, email, SeeSaw, ClassDojo, &/or Schoology), rather than submitting a written response. - Share a response orally with a family member or friend with no submission required.
+Photograph drawing/writing and submit digitally via text, SeeSaw, Class Dojo or Schoology. - Complete prompts in another format.
+(Teachers can convert prompts so they are completed in an online survey or an editable document that students can submit digitally like SeeSaw, ClassDoJo, &/or Schoology). - Submit photos, audio or video clip responses digitally (text, email, SeeSaw, ClassDojo, &/or Schoology), rather than submitting a written response. - Share a response orally with a family member or friend with no submission required.